Bipolar Disorder

 Offer all patients psychological intervention

-Pharmacological interventions indicated if there is moderate / severe bipolar depression:
+Pharmacological interventions are indicated if there is moderate / severe bipolar depression:

 • 1st line: olanzapine +/- fluoxetine or quetiapine alone